ndd21/PHYS281/demonstrations/demo-classes.md

         self.mass = mass
 ```

-Now, this method can be used to create different particles by supplying their values, e.g.:
+Now, creating an instance of a `Particle` class different particles can be created by supplying
+their values, e.g.:

 ```python
 electron = Particle("electron", -1.6e-19, 9.1e-31)